White rhinoceros: Southern white rhinoceros

-As the end of 2023, an estimated 17,464 southern white rhinos (Ceratotherium simum simum) lived in the wild, making them by far the most abundant rhinoceros subspecies globally and outnumbering all other rhino subspecies combined.
-South Africa is the primary stronghold, home to 12,968 individuals in 2021.
-Smaller reintroduced populations exist within the subspecies' historical range in Namibia, Botswana, Zimbabwe, Uganda, and Eswatini, with a small population also surviving in Mozambique.
-Additionally, populations have been introduced outside their former range to Kenya and Zambia.
+As of 2021, there were an estimated 15,940 southern white rhinos (Ceratotherium simum simum) in the wild, making them by far the most abundant subspecies of rhino in the world.
+The number of southern white rhinos outnumbers all other rhino subspecies combined.
+South Africa is the stronghold for this subspecies, with 12,968 individuals recorded in 2021.
+There are smaller reintroduced populations within the historical range of the species in Namibia, Botswana, Zimbabwe, Uganda and Eswatini, while a small population also surviving in Mozambique.
+Populations have also been introduced outside of the former range of the species to Kenya and Zambia.

 Northern white rhinoceros

 A northern white rhinoceros, Ceratotherium simum cottoni, translocated to Ol Pejeta Conservancy in Kenya as part of conservation efforts.
-Horns appear to have been truncated to make individual less attractive to poachers.

-The northern white rhinoceros (Ceratotherium simum cottoni), also known as the northern square-lipped rhinoceros, is critically endangered and possibly extinct in the wild.
-This subspecies, a grazer of grasslands and savanna woodlands, was formerly found in several countries in East and Central Africa south of the Sahara.
+The northern white rhinoceros or northern square-lipped rhinoceros (Ceratotherium simum cottoni) is considered critically endangered and possibly extinct in the wild.
+Formerly found in several countries in East and Central Africa south of the Sahara, this subspecies is a grazer in grasslands and savanna woodlands.